 Why Your NGO’s CMS Choice Matters More Than You Think

-Choosing a CMS isn’t just about how your site looks—it’s the system that keeps donations flowing, protects data, and supports your team.
+Choosing a CMS isn’t just about how your site looks—it’s the donation management CMS that keeps donations flowing, protects data, and supports your team.
 Pick poorly, and you end up with slow donation pages, security risks, and expensive rework.

 Most nonprofits use free, open-source tools, but the same platform won’t fit a small charity and a global NGO.
 The right choice depends on your needs today, not your wishlist for the future.